 Let’s go ahead and step away from the fruit analogy shall we, because I think I’ve beaten it to a pulp (Get it?
 Get it?).
 Ok, now I’m done.

 I had to bail on my book club this summer.
-While it was a bummer, you know what?
-I slept just fine in the process.
-The old me would have doubled down on all the activities to make sure I got it done.
+Now, the old me would have doubled down on all the activities to make sure I got it done.
 However, the unbusy me knew when it was time to let go.
 Not forever, but for this season.

 We have to be willing to let go of good stuff, so we can keep producing the good stuff.

-Sitting on my patio, with a La Croix and a book, while my kids excavate our yard for dinosaur bones takes practice.
+Enjoying a La Croix and a book on my patio, while my kids excavate our yard for dinosaur bones takes practice.
 It does not come naturally to me.
 It’s sad, but 35 years of over-doing doesn’t wash away over night.
-In both my home and my schedule, pruning back is a mindset I’ve learned to embrace and habit I’ve worked to form.
+In both my home and my schedule, pruning back is a mindset I’ve learned to embrace and habit I’ve worked to develop.

-We more easily recognize the early warnings signs of overwhelm and can let go before it got the best of us.
+Through the practice of minimalism, we are better able to recognize the early warnings signs of overwhelm and then respond accordingly before it gets the best of us.

 When I’m overbooked I become easily irritated, distracted and anxious.
 I don’t engage the way I want to.
-But I don’t always see it.
+However, I don’t always see it.